Mitigating Cross-Image Information Leakage in Multi-Image Understanding with Large Vision-Language Models: Abstract

 \section{Abstract}

-Large Vision-Language Models (LVLMs) demonstrate strong performance on single-image tasks.
-However, we observe that their performance degrades significantly when handling multi-image inputs.
-This occurs because visual cues from different images become entangled in the model’s output.
+Large Vision-Language Models (LVLMs) exhibit strong performance on single-image tasks.
+However, their performance degrades significantly when handling multi-image inputs.
+While this degradation has been observed in prior work, its nature remains poorly understood.
+We empirically observe visual elements from different images become entangled in the model’s representations and responses.
 We refer to this phenomenon as \textit{cross-image information leakage}.
-To address this issue, we propose \textbf{FOCUS}, a training-free and architecture-agnostic decoding strategy that mitigates cross-image information leakage during inference.
-FOCUS sequentially masks all but one image with random noise, guiding the model to focus on the single clean image.
-We repeat this process across all target images to obtain logits under partially masked contexts.
-These logits are aggregated and then contrastively refined using a noise-only reference input, which suppresses the leakage and yields more accurate outputs.
-FOCUS consistently improves performance across four multi-image benchmarks and diverse LVLM families.
-This demonstrates that FOCUS offers a general and practical solution for enhancing multi-image reasoning without additional training or architectural modifications.
-Source code is available at \url{https://github.com/yejipark-m/FOCUS}
+To address this issue, we propose \textbf{\textsc{FOCUS}}, a training-free and architecture-agnostic method. \textsc{FOCUS} masks all but one image with random noise, guiding the model to focus on the single clean image.
+This process is applied across the target images to obtain logits under partially masked contexts.
+These logits are aggregated and then refined using a noise-only reference input, which suppresses the leakage and yields more accurate outputs. \textsc{FOCUS} consistently improves performance on diverse multi-image benchmarks.
+We further show that \textsc{FOCUS} generalizes to video understanding, extending its applicability beyond static multi-image inputs.
+This demonstrates that \textsc{FOCUS} offers a general solution for enhancing multi-image reasoning without additional training or architectural modifications.